trentadosics/Wearable-PTH-Adapter/README.md

 # Wearable-PTH-Adapter
 Wearable project (supported by FAB-Casa del Mig, Barcelona) - June 2025

-Supported by: FAB - Casa del Mig (Barcelona; Oriol Blas, Ricard Gómez and Dimecres FAB community)
+Supported by: FAB - Casa del Mig (Barcelona; Oriol Blas, Ricard Gómez, Neus Martínez and Dimecres FAB community)

 ## Description
 This project aims to support the mounting and testing of wearable devices on protoboards.